sosialistaflokkurinn/ekklesia/docs/status/CURRENT_DEVELOPMENT_STATUS.md

-# Ekklesia Current Production Status
+# Ekklesia Current Development Status

 **Last Updated:** 2025-10-22
-**Status:** 🟢 Stable Infrastructure | 🟡 Phase 5 Ready for Implementation
-**Current Phase:** 5 - Feature Development & Deployment Planning
+**Status:** 🟡 Development Phase - Infrastructure Ready **Current Phase:** 5 - Feature Development & Deployment Planning
 **Target Completion:** November 2025

 ---

+## ⚠️ Development Context

+**Important:** Ekklesia is currently **under active development** and is NOT in production use.

+### Infrastructure vs System Status
+- **GCP Infrastructure**: Production-grade tools (ekklesia-prod-10-2025 project)
+  - Using production Firebase, Cloud Run, Cloud SQL for development/testing
+  - Production Kenni.is OAuth (real Icelandic eID authentication)
+  - Reason: Kenni.is OAuth requires production setup for testing (no sandbox mode available)
+- **System Status**: Development phase (unlisted URL, testing only)
+  - URL is unlisted (not publicly shared with members)
+  - Only developers know about and use the system for testing
+  - All elections are test elections (non-binding)
+  - Safe to experiment and iterate

+**Important:** Anyone with an Icelandic eID *could* technically login if they knew the URL, but the URL is intentionally unlisted and only shared with developers.

+**Target**: First production use planned when Phase 5 is complete and tested (TBD)

+---

 ## Executive Summary

-Ekklesia infrastructure is **stable and production-ready**.
+Ekklesia infrastructure is **stable and ready for development**.
 Phase 4 completed all foundational services:
 - Elections Service MVP ✅
 - Events Service MVP ✅
 - Members Service with Firebase authentication ✅